unxmaal/booterizer/README.md

 	* IRIX 6.5.22
 	* IRIX 6.5.30

 I suspect that most other hardware and OS versions released in those timeframes will also work (e.g. O2, server variants, etc.) SGI obviously kept the netboot/install process pretty consistent so I'd expect it to work on probably any MIPS-based SGI system.

 ## Where to get help
-* Create a Github Issue vs this project
+* Create a GitHub Issue vs this project
 * Silicon Graphics User Group-  for support and dev community: https://sgi.sh/
 * SGIDev chat on Discord: https://discord.gg/p2zZ7TZ